 Analysis Results Tables¶

-For certain types of analysis, such as Marker Assisted Back Crossing or Pedigree Verification (F1s Known Parents) Flapjack will present you with a results table.
+For certain types of analysis, such as Marker Assisted Back Crossing, Pedigree Verification (F1s Known Parents), Pedigree Verification Lines (parental contribution), Forward Breeding, or Indexed Forward Breeding Flapjack will present you with a results table.
 While the content of this table differs between analyses, you can interact with the table in the same way regardless of the analysis you have run.
 You can select, filter and sort lines, directly in the table, or through dialogs (for more complex options) and also export the data to a file.